juychen/juychen.github.io/docs/4_Batch/BatchNextflow.md

 ## Monitoring Jobs

-The monitoring of job is similar to the content we introduced in the previous section of [minitoring-job](https://juychen.github.io/docs/4_Batch/BatchJob.html#minitoring-job).
+The monitoring of jobs is similar to the content we introduced in the previous section of [minitoring-job](https://juychen.github.io/docs/4_Batch/BatchJob.html#minitoring-job).

 ## View pricing of the program